-Neurologic music therapy refers to the therapeutic use of music to treat the effects of TBI.
-It has been successfully used on a variety of sensory, speech, and cognitive disorders that many brain injury survivors experience.
+Many brain injury survivors can benefit from TBI music therapy.
+Neurologic music therapy is a specialized branch of music therapy that involves the therapeutic use of music to treat the effects of neurological disorders, such as traumatic brain injury.
+It has successfully been used to address a variety of sensory, motor, speech, and cognitive disorders that many brain injury survivors experience.

-Neuroplasticity refers to the brain’s ability to reorganize neurons in response to changes in environment or experience.
-This allows the brain to compensate for lost function after a brain injury by reassigning functions to other, undamaged brain regions.
+Consistently stimulating the brain activates a process referred to as neuroplasticity.
+Through neuroplasticity, the brain is able to reorganize neural pathways in response to changes in the environment or experience.
+Therefore, when experiencing music, whether as an active participant or passive listener, adaptive rewiring in the brain may be taking place.
+This allows the brain to compensate for lost functions by reassigning these functions to undamaged brain regions.

 Benefits of Music Therapy

-Music therapy may also improve cognitive function, especially in the areas of memory, attention, and behavior.
+Music therapy may also improve cognitive functions, especially the executive functions.
+Executive functions allow individuals to maintain cognitive control of their behaviors, and include skills such as memory, attention, and judgment.

-In addition, music therapy triggers neuroplastic changes in the orbitofrontal cortex, the portion of the brain that regulates social behavior.
-This may help TBI patients recover social skills and decrease impulsive behavior.
+Music therapy can also trigger neuroplastic changes in the orbitofrontal cortex, the portion of the brain that regulates social behavior.
+These neurological changes can help survivors recover social skills and decrease impulsive behavior.

 Understanding TBI Music Therapy

 Music therapy offers a cutting-edge approach to recovery from TBI.
 It can promote improvements in many areas of recovery, including language production, cognitive functions, muscle control and coordination, and socioemotional regulation.